Ancient Cuneiform Tablets Are Revealing Secrets Of The Lost City Of Irisagrig In Iraq

 “Among the most exciting tablets from the lot inspected by me is a large document that records allocations of sustenance plots to royal dependents, and another that records food distributed to the ‘dogs of the palace,’ who were apparently well fed.”

-Manuel Molina of the Spanish National Research Council has conducted a large amount of research when it comes to learning just where the lost city of Irisagrig is in Iraq, and believes that as the vast majority of these tablets are certain to have been looted, it stands to reason that these looters are the main individuals who are aware of just where the city actually is.
+Manuel Molina, of the Spanish National Research Council, has conducted a large amount of research when it comes to learning just where the lost city of Irisagrig is in Iraq, and believes that as the vast majority of these tablets are certain to have been looted, it stands to reason that these looters are the main individuals who are aware of just where the city actually is.

 “In my view, it is certain that all tablets identified by scholars as coming from ancient Irisagrig have been looted.
 The reason is simply because the only ones who know the location of Irisagrig are the looters of the site, who found it around 2003.”